alexch/codelikethis/public/lessons/javascript_intro/event_listeners.md

 * pass the event listener the event you want it to listen for as the first argument
 > Note: The event should be a string. e.g. 'click'

 * pass the callback as the second argument.
-You can either define it inline, or define it else where and pass the function name as the second argument
+You can either define it inline, or define it elsewhere, and pass the function name as the second argument
 > Do NOT call the callback function when you pass it in!